 In interpreting the analysis insights, one must keep in mind that there is a systematic selection bias, as the data sample refers only to a very specific subset of films, namely fiction films for which national film agencies have financing plans.
 In most countries, this limits the sample to films receiving direct public support from national film agencies and may exaggerate the significance of public funding.
-Additionally, the overall analysis results on the pan-European level, and particularly within the large market cluster, have been heavily influenced by the overproportional weight and special characteristics of French films ("French bias"): on the one hand, French films represent 24% of the sample films and 36% of the cumulative sample financing volume.
+Additionally, the overall analysis results on the pan-European level, and particularly within the large market cluster, have been heavily influenced by the overproportional weight and special characteristics of French films ("French bias"): on the one hand, French films represent 24% of the sample films and 34% of the cumulative sample financing volume.
 At the same time, the analysis reveals broadcaster financing plays an exceptionally prominent role in film financing in France, while direct public funding plays a comparatively limited role compared to most other European markets.
 To address this bias, indicators were analysed in a two-fold manner: once for the full data sample including French films; and once for the data sample excluding French films.
 In this context it is important to note that one should not deduce country specific conclusions regarding French films by comparing the two data samples.
 Instead, one should refer to the official analysis of the financing of French films as published by the CNC.

-country level.
+coverage of this year's data sample is comparatively low.
+However, analysis results are not representative for all individual sample countries, which is why indicators have not been published on a country-by-country level.
 This is also consistent with the focus here on the analysis of aggregate data on the European level, rather than on the analysis of financing structures in individual countries, most of which apply partly different methodologies adapted to the national data needs.